JerryUusis/ts_react_calculator/README.md

 This is a simple calculator application built using TypeScript and React.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

+The application has been deployed using Netlify.
+You can access it [here](https://cheery-bunny-827017.netlify.app/).

 ## Features

 - **Basic Arithmetic Operations**: Users can perform addition, subtraction, multiplication, and division using the calculator.